fnavarro94/NZTA-GraphRAG/README.md

   ```{bash}
   cd NZTA-GraphRAG
   ```

--  and run the following comman
+- and run the following command
   ```{bash}
   cp .env.example .env
   ```

-  you will use this .env file on later.
+  you will use this .env file later.

 ### 2. Get a Groq Api Key
 To run this you will need a groq api key which provides free acces to fast llm inference models through an api.
 You can get one by going to [groq](https://console.groq.com/keys).